eduvpn/documentation/ROADMAP.md

   actual user
 - Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_tokenex expires
+- Move `node` functionality also in portal to have only 1 package
+  - optional `node` package when you deploy on multiple machines
+- Rework `node` API to make it a lot simpler, i.e. generate server configs already in the `portal`, just put it in the right place
+- Write a `node` daemon that uses TLS

+#### Deployment

+I want:

+1. install lc-vpn or whatever it is called package
+2. restart Apache
+3. run some kind of 'apply' script to configure / launch OpenVPN
+4. basic VPN is up!

+After that you have to tweak the firewall and enable IP forwarding, but that's it.
+The rest should be working automatically...

 ### Maybe